NBC Europe: 1998–2005: As a German network

 NBC Europe stopped broadcasting to most of Europe on 30 June 1998, when the Deutsche Fernsehnachrichten Agentur took it over and moved to Düsseldorf.
 Most of the satellite feeds became either National Geographic Channel or CNBC.
 NBC Europe continued to operate on Germany's cable television networks, fed by one digital satellite link from Eutelsat II-F1 (later Hot Bird 5).
 On 30 November, the first German programming started airing, assembled from content from GIGA and CNBC Europe, as well as other shows.
-In 2004, NBCUniversal took over the DFA and consequently NBC Europe.
+In 2004, NBC Universal took over the DFA and consequently NBC Europe.

 On 29 September 2005, NBC Europe was split into GIGA and later replaced by the new channel Das Vierte.
 The service continued broadcasting with its licence on cable, satellite, IPTV and digital cable.
 It broadcast a special version on cable television including CNBC Europe and GIGA (up until 31 March 2006).
 This was necessary to keep both the licence and the cable channel.

 On 25 September 2012, The Walt Disney Company acquired Das Vierte and closed the service from 31 December 2013.
 On 17 January 2014, the network was replaced by Disney Channel Germany switching from pay television to free-to-air.